Gift Boxes

 Let’s figure this out.

-• The large black box does not contain the gift, otherwise Caroline would know which is the gift box.
-Caroline knows that the color, and we can say she knows it to be either red or blue.
+- The large black box does not contain the gift, otherwise Caroline would know which is the gift box.
+We can say she knows the color to be either red or blue.

 Caroline can determine from Susan’s statement that Susan knows the box is either medium or small.